salesforce/lwc-test/README.md

 ## License

-The [Salesforce Developer MSA](http://www.sfdcstatic.com/assets/pdf/misc/salesforce_Developer_MSA.pdf) governs your use of Lightning Web Components foundation.
+The [MIT license](LICENSE) governs your use of Lightning Web Components.